 top of page

 Art Conservation Education delivers a dynamic programme of international workshops, lectures, and training initiatives designed to advance both the practical and theoretical understanding of painting and heritage conservation.
-These sessions serve as vital platforms for sharing expertise, developing skills, and fostering collaboration across the global conservation community.
-Each workshop and presentation offers a unique opportunity to exchange knowledge, build capacity, and grow conservation networks.
+Operating as a mobile, collaborative platform, these sessions serve as vital environments for sharing technical expertise, building individual capacity, and fostering resilient networks across the global conservation community.

 • Hands-on learning in canvas and panel painting conservation